ruggeri/tech-notes/databases/principles-of-distributed-database-systems.md

     * So you pick a strategy overall that minimizes communication.
     * Then you let each site do whatever is most efficient using typical centralized algorithms.
+* Suggests a series of transformations:
+    * Query is decomposed into operations on global relations.
+    * But then we pull in what fragments this will involve.
+    * Then we try to optimize this to do the least communication.
+    * Then this can be executed.

+## Ch7: Query Decomposition and Data Localization

+* This is going to go more in depth about query processing.
+* Query decomposition is just whatever techniques are typical for centralized DBMS.
+* "Localization" just means translating from global relations involved to fragments of relations.
+This is the first actual plan.
+    * In particular, if records share sharding key, not every fragment needs to send data to every other fragment.
+    * Or if fragment contradicts a selection, then we can just drop this one.
+* They just talk about a number of simple rules and heuristics for transforming the global query to a query on fragments.
+* The goal is to produce a decent query, but one which will still needs guidance from statistics, which have not yet been used.